oeg-upm/TINTOlib-Documentation/docs/source/refined.rst

      -  The type of problem, this will define how the images are grouped.
      -  'supervised'
      - ['supervised', 'unsupervised', 'regression']
+   * - :py:data:`zoom`
+     - Multiplication factor that determines the size of the saved image relative to the original size.
+Values greater than 1 will increase the size of the saved image proportionally.
+     - 1
+     - int
+   * - :py:data:`n_processors`
+     -  The number of processors to use for the algorithm.
+It must be an integer greater than or equal to 2.
+     -  '8'
+     - int
    * - :py:data:`hcIterations`
-     - Maximum number of iterations of the hill climbing algorithm
+     -  Number of iterations of the hill climbing algorithm.
+     -  '5'
+     - int
+   * - :py:data:`random_seed`
+     - Seed for reproducibility.
-     - 100
+     - 1
      - integer
    * - :py:data:`verbose`
-     - Show in terminal the execution
+     - Show in terminal the execution.
      - False
-     - boolean
+     - [True, False]